What type of sponsorship licence do I Need?

 The company can apply for a licence covering either both.

-- Intra-Company Transfer- for multi-national companies which need to transfer employee to the UK;
+- Intra-Company Transfer- for multi-national companies which need to transfer an employee to the UK;

 - Minister of Religion- for people coming to work for a religious organisation (for up to 3 years);

-- Sportsperson- for elite sportspeople and coached who will be base in the UK;
+- Sportsperson- for elite sportspeople and coached who will be based in the UK;

 - General- the job they are going to do has a suitable rate of pay and skill level (NQF level 6 or above) and corresponds to the standard occupational classification codes (SOC codes).

-If the company is willing to employ a non-EU nationals on a temporary basis and the applicant's duties fall under the description of the following sub-categories:
+If the company is willing to employ a non-EU national on a temporary basis and the applicant's duties fall under the description of the following sub-categories:

-- Tier 5 (Religious Workers) - for those doing preaching, pastoral and non-pastoral work (2 years)
+- Tier 5 (Religious Workers) - for those doing the preaching, pastoral and non-pastoral work (2 years)